CHI - HOU

 What is the cheapest month to fly from Chicago to Houston Hobby Airport?

-The cheapest month for flights from Chicago to Houston Hobby Airport is April, where tickets cost $198 on average.
-On the other hand, the most expensive months are January and March, where the average cost of tickets is $319 and $319 respectively.
+The cheapest month for flights from Chicago to Houston Hobby Airport is October, where tickets cost $165 (return) on average.
+On the other hand, the most expensive months are March and December, where the average cost of round-trip tickets is $264 and $256 respectively.

 How far in advance should I book a flight from Chicago to Houston Hobby Airport?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Chicago to Houston Hobby Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Chicago to Houston Hobby Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from Chicago to Houston Hobby Airport, you should book around 2 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 48 days before departure.
+To get a below average price on the flight from Chicago to Houston Hobby Airport, you should book around 2 weeks before departure, which saves you about 27% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 6 weeks before departure.

 Good to know